‘Real Housewives Of Atlanta’ Star Gregg Leakes Praises Emotional Nene Saying, ‘It Is About You’ Post-Cancer

 “Before Gregg got diagnosed with cancer, we were already in a really rocky place.”

-The Inquisitr reported that Nene did not appear in the first episode of RHOA.
+The Inquisitr reported that Nene did not appear in the first episode of Season 12 of RHOA.
 Apparently, Nene refused to film scenes with Kenya Moore and Porsha Williams, which seemingly made things extremely awkward for the producers of the show.